Adopt A Highway Program

 Scott County agrees to erect a highway sign at no cost to the group to recognize the group's clean-up efforts.
 The name on the sign shall be limited to two lines of eighteen characters (including spaces).
 The county reserves the right to approve and/or edit names or acronyms.
 No logos, website addresses or telephone numbers are allowed on the signs.

 All new Adopt A Highway groups receive free 30" by 24" signs.
 Current groups will have this new sign configuration phased in over a 10-year period.

-Scott County currently has no roads open for adoption for Spring of 2013.
+Scott County currently has two roads open for adoption for spring of 2013.

 New Group Members Form

 Hazardous Materials and Snipe